Azure-Samples/iot-edge-for-iiot/1-SimulatePurdueNetwork.md

 - An **IoT Hub** that supports IoT Edge devices (F1 SKU --which is free--, S1, S2 or S3) in the same subscription.
 - An **Azure Container Registry (ACR)** (Basic SKU --starting at $0.17/day, see [this page](https://azure.microsoft.com/en-us/pricing/details/container-registry/) for more pricing info-- or above) in the same subscription.
 - An **SSH client**.
 - **[Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest) with the `azure-iot` CLI extension 0.10.6 or above** installed.
-We'll use the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) in this tutorial for which only a browser is needed.
+We'll use a bash terminal from the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) in this tutorial for which only a browser is needed.
     1. Open the [Azure Cloud Shell](https://shell.azure.com/) from your browser
     2. If you're using [Azure Cloud Shell](https://shell.azure.com/) for the first time, you'll be prompted to select a subscription to create a storage account and a Microsoft Azure Files share.
 Select Create storage to create a storage account for your Cloud Shell session information.
 This storage account is separate from resources used in this tutorial.
     3. Make sure that `azure-iot` CLI extension version `0.10.6` or above is installed in your Azure Cloud Shell: